VinceBT/react-native-flex-helper/README.md

 # React Native Flex Helper

-A simpler use for flexbox styles in React Native
+A wrapper around flexbox styles in React Native

 ## What is this for ?